 As a node operator you will need to run a server 24/7 performing proof of stake validator duties.
-We help you setup your server quickly and easily by providing installation packages that install everything you need to start.
-We will also be providing cloud provider devOp playbooks to easy setup on the most common cloud hosting provides such as AWS, Rackspace and more.
+We help you set up your server quickly and easily by providing installation packages that install everything you need to start.
+We will also be providing cloud provider devOp playbooks for easy setup on the most common cloud hosting providers such as AWS, Rackspace and more.

-Apart from that you just need the prerequisite ether deposit (16 ether) and RPL, which is determined on deposit.
+Apart from that you just need the prerequisite ether deposit (16 ETH) and RPL, which is determined on deposit.

 How is the RPL token used?

 RPL is the primary protocol token and can be staked on a Rocket Pool node if you wish to provide the network with an additional security promise.
 It is not required to run a smart node on the Rocket Pool network.

 Node operators that stake RPL on their node with at least one minipool validator running, are providing the network with an additional security deposit and in turn earn an extra commission from the network proportional to the size of their security deposit.
 If they fail to perform their network duties and through penalties or slashing conditions end up with < 32 ETH from their original 32 ETH deposit, their RPL security deposit is burned proportional to their ETH losses for failing to provide the promised additional security for their node.

 Rocket Pool — Integrated dApps, Business and more

 Why would I want to offer my customers proof of stake services?

 If you’re a dApp, you can integrate directly into Rocket Pools smart contracts to stake ETH that your dApp might hold.
 You’ll instantly receive rETH (a tokenised staking deposit) back when depositing which can be used as your dApp wishes.
 You now have staking in a decentralised dApp using a decentralised staking network, whoa!